-- Level 1 Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date. - Level 2 Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any, market activity for the asset or liability at the measurement date.
+Level 1 - Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.

+Level 2 - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability.

+Level 3 - Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any, market activity for the asset or liability at the measurement date.

 The tables below, set forth by level, presents the Company's financial assets and liabilities, excluding accrued interest components that are accounted for at fair value on a recurring basis as of April 30, 2016 and October 31, 2015.
-The tables exclude cash on hand and assets and liabilities that are measured at historical cost or any basis other than fair value.
-As of April 30, 2016 and October 31, 2015, the Company held \$53.6 million and \$76.4 million, respectively, of cash and held-to-maturity investments that were excluded from the tables below.
+The tables below, set rolling in the prevent in the company and an according according